All Episodes

 I am holding something here in my hands that I am not sure that I believe, even though I've read it.

-It's uh it's a column by Alexander Coburn in the Nation.
+It's a column by Alexander Coburn in The Nation.

-Now, Colburn Big Lib, the Nation, huge, huge, huge off-the-charts nutcase lib.
+Now, Coburn, big lib, the nation, huge, huge, huge, off-the-charts, nutcase lib.

-It's a magazine that Katrina Vanderhoerville, a hurricane Katrina Vanderhoo uh edits.
+It's a magazine that Katrina Vanderhoovel, a Hurricane Katrina van der Hoovel, edits.

 Is global warming a sin is the headline.

-In a couple hundred years, historians will be comparing the frenzies over our supposed human contribution to global warming to the tumults at the latter end of the tenth century as the Christian millennium approached, then is now.
+In a couple hundred years, historians will be comparing the frenzies over our supposed human contribution to global warming to the tumults at the latter end of the 10th century as the Christian millennium approached.

-The doomsters identified human sinfulness as the propulsive factor in the planet's rapid downward slide, and then is now.
+Then is now, the doomsters identified human sinfulness as the propulsive factor in the planet's rapid downward slide.

 The Roman Catholic Church sold indulgences like checks.

-The sinners established a line of credit against bad behavior that could go on sinning today.
+The sinners established a line of credit against bad behavior.

-A world market in carbon credits is in formation, and those who carbon footprint is small compared to can sell their surplus carbon credits to others less virtuous than themselves.
+And those who carbon footprint is small compared can sell their surplus carbon credits to others less virtuous than themselves.

 This is a liberal doing this.